SumiranRai/Project-Accujournal/README.md

 You are gladly welcome to give a look at it.

-[Technologies used - Python for backend, web scraping, collecting data and building the search engine, MongoDB as a database for storing data, Django as the web framework and HTML, CSS, SCSS, Javascript for building the frontend.]
+[Technologies used - Python for backend, web scraping, collecting data and building the search engine, MongoDB as a database for storing data, Django as the web framework and HTML, CSS, SCSS, Javascript for building the frontend.
+Hosted on campus LAN using system's IP address]

 Thank you very much.